open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

 Creating a slider parameter editor
 -------------------------------------

-To automatically generate events at certain intervals, let's add a slider with a range of event intervals from 0 ms (events disabled) to 5000 ms. We will create a slider inside the :code:`TTLEventGeneratorEditor` constructor using one of the built-in parameter editors.
+To automatically generate events at certain intervals, let's add a bounded value parameter editor with a range of event intervals from 0 ms (events disabled) to 5000 ms. We will create the interface inside the :code:`TTLEventGeneratorEditor` constructor using one of the built-in parameter editors.

 First, we need to make sure the parameter is declared by the processor.
 This is very important!
-If a parameter editor tries to access a parameter that doesn't exist, it will lead to a crash:
+If a parameter editor tries to access a parameter that doesn't exist, it will lead to a crash.
+Any creation of parameter objects *must* be done inside the :code:`registerParameters()` method.

 .. code-block:: c++
    :caption: TTLEventGenerator.cpp

-   TTLEventGenerator::TTLEventGenerator()
-      : GenericProcessor("TTL Event Generator")
+   void TTLEventGenerator::registerParameters()
    {
-         // Event frequency
+      // Parameter for event frequency (Hz)
-         addFloatParameter(Parameter::GLOBAL_SCOPE,  // parameter scope
+      addFloatParameter (Parameter::PROCESSOR_SCOPE, // parameter scope
                         "interval", // parameter name
+                        "Interval", // display name
-                     "Interval (in ms) for automated event generation (0 ms = off)",  // parameter description 1000.0f,                  // default value
+                        "Interval for automated event generation (0 = off)", // parameter description "ms", // unit
+                        1000.0f, // default value
                         0.0f, // minimum value
                         5000.0f, // maximum value
                         50.0f); // step size
    }

+The "processor scope" means this parameter will apply to the entire processor, regardless of which data stream is selected.

-Now, we can add the parameter editor to :code:`TTLEventGeneratorEditor.cpp`:
+Next, we can add the parameter editor to :code:`TTLEventGeneratorEditor.cpp`:

 .. code-block:: c++
    :caption: TTLEventGeneratorEditor.cpp